 A history of personalities and events connected with the social, political, cultural, economic and religious change between 1300 and 1600.
+Year course (3-3)

 141. Europe in the Seventeenth and Eighteenth Centuries

 European thought, politics and international relations from the Thirty Years' War and Louis XIV to the Seven Years' War.
 Fall (3)